-| 'Bitter End' |
+'Bitter End'

-End' are Ken Hunnybun & Alan Hardy, a duo specialising in
+'Bitter End' are Ken Hunnybun & Alan Hardy, a duo specialising in shanties, forebitters, sea songs and chat about life at sea in square rigged sailing ships.

 Alan Hardy was born and raised in Liverpool.
 He was introduced to the Liverpool docks by his grandfather at a very early age and on leaving school, became a marine underwriter, firstly in Liverpool and later in London.
 His family connection with the sea goes back even further with a relative lost at sea, having fallen from the cro'jack yard of the clipper ship 'Slieve Roe' whilst on a trip from Canada around Cape Horn in early 1908.
-Alan's love of the sea resulted in him purchasing his first sailing dinghy to sail at West Kirby, just after getting married (and before they had a stair carpet!!) and this has led to joint ownership of a yacht which is moored at Pin Mill on the River Orwell in Suffolk.
+Alan's love of the sea resulted in him purchasing his first sailing dinghy to sail at West Kirby, just after getting married (and before they had a stair carpet!!) and this led to joint ownership of a yacht which was moored at Pin Mill on the River Orwell in Suffolk.

 The two met in Leicester whilst studying for their RYA Yachtmaster Certificate.
 Strange to say, about as far from the sea as it is possible to get in England.
 Their mutual interest took them on a number of North Sea voyages to Holland and once up the Thames.
 But lately singing about the sea has begun to have more appeal than being blown about all over it!